 The NCC's extensive land portfolio contributes significantly to the maintenance of biodiversity in the region.
-The NCC manages a large portion of its lands as conservation lands, with Gatineau Park covering more than 361 km2 and the provincially significant Mer Bleue Bog covering 35 km2.
+The NCC manages a large portion of the lands it manages as conservation lands, with Gatineau Park covering more than 361 km2 and the provincially significant Mer Bleue Bog covering 35 km2.
 The NCC's conservation programs are aimed at protecting species at risk, reducing habitat fragmentation and addressing invasive species, as well as contributing to biodiversity research.